IP and Royalty Taxation for Estonian IT Companies

 What the IP Box Is

-An IP box (also called patent box or innovation box) is a special tax regime that provides a reduced effective tax rate on income derived from qualifying intellectual property.
-Estonia has an IP box that aligns with the OECD’s modified nexus approach under BEPS Action 5.
+An IP box (also called patent box or innovation box) is a special tax regime that provides a reduced effective tax rate on income derived from qualifying intellectual property — typically patents, copyrights on computer programs, and certain other registered IP.
+Estonia has an IP box that was introduced to align with the OECD’s modified nexus approach under BEPS Action 5, which requires a qualifying link between the IP income and R&D activity that generated the IP.

-Tax on distributed IP income 20% dividend tax on distribution Potentially reduced rate on qualifying IP income distribution
+Tax on distributed IP income 28% dividend tax on distribution Potentially reduced rate Netherlands IP box: 9% on qualifying

 Estonia’s IP box is most valuable at high income levels and high distribution rates